overturetool/vdm2c/readme.md

 ### Test the runtime library

 All the code used to test the runtime library is stored in `<root>/c/vdmclib/src/tests` and written using the googletest framework.
-The tests can be executed as follows:
+The tests are run automatically as part of the Maven build, but may also be executed manually using the steps below:

 ```bash
 # Go into runtime library folder